samrae7/hacking-agents-hackathon/README.md

 1. **Incoming Call**: User calls the Twilio number
 2. **Voice Processing**: ConversationRelay converts speech to text in real-time
 3. **AI Processing**: Text is sent to the Langflow agent for natural language understanding
-4. **Event Data**: The MCP server provides access to event information and management tools
+4. **Event Data Access**: The Langflow agent uses the MCP server to access and update event information
+5. **Live Updates**: When the agent updates `event.json`, changes are immediately available via the web API server
-5. **Response**: AI response is converted back to speech and played to the caller
+6. **Response**: AI response is converted back to speech and played to the caller

 ## API Endpoints